This article may contain affiliate links.

 Conclusion

-These are the best things to see in Istanbul, a perfect blend of history, culture and unique experiences.
-From iconic landmarks like Hagia Sophia and the Blue Mosque, to charming corners like Balat and Karaköy, this city has something for everyone.
+These are some of the best things to do in Istanbul, offering a perfect mix of history, culture, and unique experiences.
+From iconic landmarks like Hagia Sophia and the Blue Mosque to the vibrant streets of Balat and Karaköy, there’s truly something here for everyone.

 In this guide to Turkey, you’ll find the rest of my articles about this fascinating country.